 Lowest CRS Scores in the Latest Express Entry Draws

-The lowest Comprehensive Ranking System (CRS) score accepted in Express Entry is not fixed.
-It changes from draw to draw depending on the selection category, the number of invitations issued, and the policy goals behind each round.
+The lowest Comprehensive Ranking System (CRS) score accepted in an Express Entry draw is not fixed.
+It changes from round to round depending on the selection category, the number of invitations issued, and the policy goals behind each draw.

 How Many Profiles Are Selected in the Latest CRS Draw?